An introduction to the UK cannabis industry: shares, companies and regulation

 What is the future for cannabis in the UK?

-The UK’s approach to medicinal cannabis is more complex than in other nations.
-While the UK produces and sells medicinal cannabis to other countries, it’s not easily accessible in the UK .
-The country has taken a tentative step toward legalisation – for now, it has only legalised medicinal cannabis in name.
+The UK’s approach to medicinal cannabis is more complex than most other nations.
+It is happy to produce and sell it to other countries but is less keen to give it to its own citizens, which for now are mostly having to pay for pricey private prescriptions if they want to get access.
+The country has taken a tentative step toward legalisation – but only because it was forced to.
+For now, it has only legalised medicinal cannabis in name.

-Legalisation has been featured prominently in electoral campaigns by the likes of the Liberal Democrats and the Green Party.
-Even the institutions that have so far proved a roadblock to widespread access have changed their views – eg the Royal College of Psychiatrists has said it’s willing to reconsider its view.
+But attitudes are still moving in the right direction, albeit slowly.
+Before moving to his new role as chancellor, Sajid Javid, the then-home secretary, said the government’s position on medicinal cannabis 'was not satisfactory'.
+Legalisation has featured prominently in electoral campaigns by the likes of the Liberal Democrats and the Green Party.
+And even the institutions that have so far proved a roadblock to widespread access, such as the Royal College of Psychiatrists, has said it is willing to reconsider its view.

-An alternative to investing in UK cannabis stocks is to take a basket approach, and trade using our leveraged products – spread bets and CFDs.
-For example, you can use either of these to trade the IG Cannabis Index which tracks the top 20 largest publicly listed cannabis companies in North America.
+One option for traders keen to capitalise on the rising appetite for cannabis stocks is to take a basket approach.
+Rather than put all your eggs in one basket and trade one individual stock, you can instead trade the IG Cannabis Index, which tracks the top 20 largest publicly-listed cannabis companies in North America.
 This allows you to spread risk and trade the industry as a whole.